calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

 4. repeated events

 ## Events
-Captures state changes of members.
+Captures the state changes of members.

 ### Alive